The History of LMFA

 Tyler Street

 In January 1998 the museum moved to its location on Tyler Street.
-LMFA’s permanent collection has grown to nearly 1,000 works of art and includes paintings, woodcuts, photographs, sculpture, lithographs, serigraphs, collages, and works on paper.
+LMFA’s permanent collection has grown to nearly 1,200 works of art and includes paintings, woodcuts, photographs, sculpture, lithographs, serigraphs, collages, and works on paper.
 Works center on early Texas regionalist art from the 1930s to 1970s.
 The museum’s collecting philosophy makes room for consideration of all culturally and historically significant works from the 19th century to the present.
-In addition, the museum continues the more than 60-year tradition of hosting an annual student invitational.
+In addition, the museum continues the 66th year tradition of hosting an annual student invitational.
 This exhibition spotlights more than 300 pieces of work from students enrolled in dozens of high schools across multiple East Texas counties.
 This outreach not only encourages and fosters budding artists, but also promotes art education programming in the region.

 In 2005, with land donations from Ann Lowman, and Charlotte and John Wrather, LMFA created the JT Smith Sculpture Garden.
 In 2018 with the help of Ralph Pelaia and others the garden was redesigned and named the Pelaia Plaza JT Smith Sculpture Garden.
 The garden serves as a much needed green space respite for the community in the heart of downtown with a performance stage surrounded by beautiful landscape and outdoor sculpture.